dowsn/cinetour/README.md

 ## Admin (cinema manager)

 - Admin is the only cinetourist that can manage database of films and programmes.
-- Login as admin (username: admin, password: 123)
+- Login as admin (username: admin, password: comics)
 - Go to your profile and try to add, delete and edit films and programmes under your Admin Tools tab.
 - You can also select (only one) Film of the week which will be displayed on the homepage.
 After doing so, don't forget to change the Image, also under Edit Films.
+  (WILL BE ADDED IN NEXT VERSION)

 ### Security